Do You Know Enough to be Dangerous?

 You might be a social media whiz compared to your family and friends, but if tools like Marketo and Tableau are unfamiliar to you, you are likely lacking the core skills most employers now want.

-In fact, today’s employers hiring digital marketing and analytics professionals are looking for much more than a casual user.
+In fact, today’s employers hiring a digital marketing and analytics professionals are looking for much more than a casual user.
 They expect candidates pursuing these roles to have business-specific and results-oriented experience.
 They also want them to be productive and make a mark right away.

 When evaluating digital and data analytics candidates, today’s top employers look for: